Deducteam/hol2dk/README.md

 Simplifying dumped proofs
 -------------------------

-HOL-Light proofs are often overly complicated and can be simplified following simple rewrite rules.
+HOL-Light proofs have many detours that can be simplified following simple rewrite rules.
 For instance, s(u)=s(u) can be derived by MK_COMB from s=s and u=u, while it can be directly proved by REFL.

 Simplification rules currently implemented:
 - SYM(REFL(t)) --> REFL(t)